Nature

 Deliver a minimum 10% gain for every new development

-Since we became the first homebuilder to set our leading commitment to achieving a net biodiversity gain on every site back in 2017, we've used our Net Biodiversity Gain Toolkit in the master planning of more than 40 sites, which combined will create more than 480 acres of new or measurably improved natural habitats.
+Since we became the first homebuilder to set our leading commitment to achieving a biodiversity net gain on every site back in 2017, we've calculated biodiversity net gain in the master planning of more than 55 sites, which combined will create more than 550 acres of new or measurably improved natural habitats, in addition to a 155 acre country park at Milton Keynes.

-We have now raised our target to deliver a minimum 10% net gain on every site, regardless of its former use.
+We have a target to deliver a minimum 10% net gain on every site, regardless of its former use.

-Over the next two years, we'll be working closely with our managing agents and landscaping teams to ensure that they have the skills to maintain the habitats that we create in the long term.
+Over the next year, we'll be working closely with our managing agents and landscaping teams to ensure that they have the skills to maintain the habitats that we create in the long term.

 Environmental Net Gain